AmitMY/piano-hands/README.md

 ## Using the dataset
 The directory [versions](versions) includes all of the available versions for this dataset.
+They can also be found under the `releases` tab on GitHub.

 ## Manually tagging the dataset
 - From `videos` execute `download.sh` which downloads 200+ youtube videos.